Ambigram

-An ambigram is a calligraphic design that has several interpretations as written.

-The term was coined by Douglas Hofstadter in 1983.
+An ambigram is a calligraphic composition of glyphs (letters, numbers, symbols or other shapes) that can yield different meanings depending on the orientation of observation.
+Most ambigrams are visual palindromes that rely on some kind of symmetry, and they can often be interpreted as visual puns.
+The term was coined by Douglas Hofstadter in 1983–1984.

 Most often, ambigrams appear as visually symmetrical words.
 When flipped, they remain unchanged, or they mutate to reveal another meaning.
-"Half-turn" ambigrams undergo a point reflection (180° rotational symmetry) and can be read upside down, mirror ambigrams have an axial symmetry and can be read through a reflective surface (like a mirror or a mirroring lake), and many other types of ambigrams exist.
+"Half-turn" ambigrams undergo a point reflection (180-degree rotational symmetry) and can be read upside down (for example, the word "swims"), while mirror ambigrams have axial symmetry and can be read through a reflective surface like a mirror.
+Many other types of ambigrams exist.

-Ambigrams are found in different languages, various alphabets and the notion often extends to numbers and other symbols.
+Ambigrams can be constructed in various languages and alphabets, and the notion often extends to numbers and other symbols.
 It is a recent interdisciplinary concept, combining art, literature, mathematics, cognition, and optical illusions.
 Drawing symmetrical words constitutes also a recreational activity for amateurs.
 Numerous ambigram logos are famous, and ambigram tattoos have become increasingly popular.
 There are methods to design an ambigram, a field in which some artists have become specialists.

 Etymology

-The word ambigram was coined in 1983 by Douglas Hofstadter, an American scholar of cognitive science best known as the Pulitzer Prize-winning author of the book Gödel, Escher, Bach.
+The word ambigram was coined in 1983 by Douglas Hofstadter, an American scholar of cognitive science best known as the Pulitzer Prize-winning author of the 1979 book Gödel, Escher, Bach.

+It is a neologism composed of the Latin prefix ambi- ("both") and the Greek suffix -gram ("drawing, writing").